Antony Augoustakis, Professor, The Department of the Classics and Medieval Studies

 Roxana Girju is an Associate Professor of Linguistics holding affiliate appointments in the Departments of Computer Science and Spanish, Italian, and Portuguese.
 She is also a part time faculty member in the Beckman Institute Artificial Intelligence group.
 Dr. Girju earned a B.Sc. from "Politehnica" University of Bucharest (1995) and a Ph.D. in Computer Science from University of Texas at Dallas (2002).
 Her research interests are in Artificial Intelligence and Natural Language Processing/Computational Linguistics with emphasis on computational semantics and its applications to question answering and textual inference.

-Waïl S. Hassan, Professor, Comparative and World Literature
+Waïl S. Hassan, Professor, Comparative Literature and English

 Douglas A. Kibbee, Professor Emeritus, and former Director of the School of Literatures, Cultures, and Linguistics